adipro/starter-academic/content/project/parametric-resonance/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Modelling and simulation of parametric resonance in wave energy converters using a simplified model"
-summary: "Parametric resonance is a nonlinear phenomenon in which an oscillating system oscillates with a frequency different from the frequency of the excitation force.
-In this project, we look into simplified models to simulate this nonlinear response in the time domain."
+summary: "Parametric resonance is a nonlinear phenomenon in which an oscillating system oscillates with a frequency different from the excitation frequency.
+In this project, we look into simplified models to capture this nonlinear response in the time domain."
 authors: []
 tags:
 - wave energy